saharsh-solanki/notes/python notes/Django Notes/custom_template_tags.md

 	   jinja code start   tag_name    end

-     if we Create template tags then we can pass more then 1 2 3 or var and value  like  {% tag_name varl1 varl2 %} etc but  i have faced the issue that i can't use this tags with if else for etc so we need to create filter
+if we Create template tags then we can pass more then 1 2 3 or var and value  like  .

+jst tag_name varl1 varl2 end

+etc but  i have faced the issue that i can't use this tags with if else for etc so we need to create filter

      same we can create filters